 Thrush is a type of yeast infection that most women will get at some point in their lives and while less common - it can also affect men.

-While it can be uncomfortable and painful to deal with, thrush is usually fairly easy to treat using anti-fungal medication.
+While thrush can be uncomfortable and painful to deal with, it is usually fairly easy to treat using anti-fungal medication.
 However, in some cases, women may suffer from repeated bouts of thrush and it may be more difficult to treat.

 Since the symptoms of thrush can be confused with sexually transmitted infections and other conditions, it’s important to consult a GP to discuss your symptoms and ensure you get the right kind of medication.

 Our doctors can talk through your symptoms, provide advice on how to prevent thrush and if necessary, prescribe medication to help treat the condition.See a Doctor About Thrush

 When experiencing a bout of thrush, it’s common to experience: